 Level 7-180 FOV Degree Room Targets

 For this level, you can either make a maze on the other side of your clock poster board or buy one like the one I have shown here for $25 on Amazon.
 If you search google for maze patterns, there are also many you can find.
 In addition, the SenMorCor system I showed above has a maze poster that’s included.
 I’ve also created a maze pattern that you can get printed just like the clock faces above.
-That PDF download link is here.
+You can find that here.

 Here you begin at the beginning of the maze and move your LASER pointer though to the end.
 Having a few different ones to work with so you’re thinking and moving your head at the same time is a good idea.
 Start with 20 reps at 3 and 5 feet, moving very slowly to start and then gradually increase your pace.
 You can also time yourself so that you can improve your times over a few weeks.